-2Countries outside of the historic (beginning of 20th Century) breeding range of the species.
+2 Countries outside of the historic (beginning of 20th Century) breeding range of the species.

-Not at all Not applicable1

-Are recently (over the last 20 years) abandoned Great Bustard breeding habitats mapped in your country?

-X Yes \Box No \Box Not applicable1

-What habitat management measures have been taken to encourage the return of Great Bustard?

-- Common extensification schemes (agri-environmental programmes of the Brandenburg State following Directive EC 1698/2005) but no bustard specific measures targeted to these areas. - There seem to be no current cases of re-settling of abandoned areas and re-establishment of vanished leks without re-introduction programmes, world-wide.
-Thus, it is questionable if "encouraging the return of Great Bustard" is an applicable approach.
+To what extent do these measures, combined with site protection, cover the national population? ☐ Fully (>75%) ☐ Most (50-75%) ☐ Some (10-49%) X Little (<10%) Monitoring and GPS tracking has shown that a higher percentage of females could breed outside conservation areas than formerly expected (e. g.
+Fiener Bruch area). ☐ Not at all ☐ Not applicable1 Are recently (over the last 20 years) abandoned Great Bustard breeding habitats mapped in your country?
+X Yes □ No □ Not applicable1 What habitat management measures have been taken to encourage the return of Great Bustard?
+Common extensification schemes (agri-environmental programmes following Directive EC 1698/2005) but no bustard specific measures targeted to these areas.
+Re-colonisation of abandoned areas and re-establishment of vanished leks without re-introduction programmes cannot be expected.
+There is not a single example, world-wide.
+Thus, it is questionable if "encouraging the return of Great Bustard" without active re-introduction is an applicable approach.
 If there were any measures taken, please provide information on their impact.
 1.3 Measures taken to avoid fragmentation of Great Bustard habitats.
 Are new projects potentially causing fragmentation of the species' habitat (such as construction of highways and railways, irrigation, planting of shelterbelts, afforestation, power lines, etc.) subject to environmental impact assessment in your country?
-X Yes \Box No \Box Not applicable1

-Is there any aspect of the existing legislation on impact assessment that limits its effective application to prevent fragmentation of Great Bustard habitats?
-X Yes \Box No \Box Not applicable1

-If yes, please provide details.
+X Yes □ No □ Not applicable1 Is there any aspect of the existing legislation on impact assessment that limits its effective application to prevent fragmentation of Great Bustard habitats?
+X Yes \square No \square Not applicable \square If yes, please provide details.
+EIA mainly focus on conservation areas and their surroundings.
+However, there are very limited chances to consider flyways between conservation areas, accordingly.
+The pressure on these flyways is increasing due to the German energy policy and the new Federal Nature Conservation Act from July 2022.
+For Great Bustards mainly wind turbines are considered to be problematic (habitat loss, barrier effects, collision risk).
+However, also solar panels planned in the buffer zones around GB conservation areas and even inside these areas may lead to loss of habitat.
+Inside conservation areas weak law enforcement (e. g. due to lacking personnel) might be a problem as

-- EIA mainly focus on conservation areas and their surroundings.
-However, there are very limited chances to consider flyways between conservation areas.
-The current wind energy plan for the Havelland-Flaeming region (holding the major part of the German bustard population) acknowledges all breeding and wintering sites.
-However, there are several new wind-energy areas on important bustard flyways planned.
-This would predictably lead to barrier effects and ecological consequences for the species. - Inside conservation areas weak law enforcement (e. g. due to lacking personnel) might be a problem as happened with the first irrigation system in the SPA "Havelländisches Luch". - Cf. SCHWANDNER, J. & T. LANGGEMACH (2011): Wie viel Lebensraum bleibt der Großtrappe (Otis tarda)?
+- Inside conservation areas weak law enforcement (e. g. due to lacking personnel) might be a problem as happened with the first irrigation system in the SPA "Havelländisches Luch". - Cf. Schwandner, J. & T. Langgemach (2011): Wie viel Lebensraum bleibt der Großtrappe (Otis tarda)?
 Infrastruktur und Lebensraumpotenzial im westlichen Brandenburg.
 Ber.
-Vogelschutz 47/48: 193-206.
+Vogelschutz 47/48: 193-206. // Eisenberg, A. H. Watzke & T. Langgemach (2018): Wechsel von Großtrappen (Otis tarda) zwischen den Schutzgebieten Belziger Landschaftswiesen, Fiener Bruch und Havelländisches Luch in den Jahren 2001 bis 2017.
+Natursch Landschaftspfl.
+Brandenburg 27: 30-45.

-Have there been any such projects implemented in any Great Bustard habitat in your country since signing this Memorandum of Understanding? $X Yes \square No\square Not applicable^1$
+Have there been any such projects implemented in any Great Bustard habitat in your country since signing this Memorandum of Understanding? $X Yes \square No \square Not applicable^1$

-- An earlier case was described in the first report, already: Despite existing environmental impact assessment twenty wind mills were built in the IBA ST013 "Fiener Bruch" (later SPA) within a regular wintering and occasional breeding site in 2003. - A first irrigation system was built in the SPA "Havelländisches Luch".
-Only after objections from the conservation staff EIA started later. - Generally "yes", if flyways are considered as part of the habitat.
+- An earlier case was described in the first report, already: Despite existing environmental impact assessment twenty wind mills were built in the IBA ST013 "Fiener Bruch" (later SPA) within a regular wintering and occasional breeding site in 2003. - A first irrigation system was built in the SPA "Havelländisches Luch" in 2015.
+Only after objections from the conservation staff EIA started later. - Generally, "yes", if flyways are considered as part of the habitat (e. g. several wind farms).